Hansade2005/FreeAIGateway/README.md

 docker compose logs -f freellmapi
 ```

-By default the container's port is bound to `127.0.0.1` (localhost only).
-To reach the dashboard/API from another machine on your network, publish it on all interfaces with `HOST_BIND=0.0.0.0 docker compose up -d` — only on a trusted LAN, since the proxy is single-user.
+By default the container's port binds to `127.0.0.1` (localhost only).
+To reach the dashboard/API from another machine, publish on all interfaces with `HOST_BIND=0.0.0.0 docker compose up -d` — only on a trusted LAN, since the proxy is single-user.

-SQLite data is stored in the `freellmapi-data` volume at `/app/server/data`.
+SQLite data lives in the `freellmapi-data` volume at `/app/server/data`.
 Keep the same `.env` `ENCRYPTION_KEY` and volume when upgrading, because provider keys are encrypted at rest.

 More Docker operations and examples live in [docker/README.md](./docker/README.md).

+---

 ## Desktop app

-A native menu-bar app lives in [`desktop/`](./desktop): the entire router +
-dashboard running locally from your tray, with a glass popover showing live
+A native menu-bar app lives in [`desktop/`](./desktop): the entire router + dashboard running locally from your tray, with a glass popover showing live request stats.
-request stats.

 ![FreeAIGateway desktop app](repo-assets/desktop.png)